 - A piece of a comprehensive prevention plan

-Understand Risk Factors
+Understand Risk and Protective Factors

 Addressing risk factors early and paying careful attention to children at higher risk can reduce that child’s likelihood of a future problem.
 This is a simplified list of some overall risk factors.
 Learn more at youth.gov